ivoa/vo-dml/tools/gradletooling/ReadMe.md

-VO-DML Gradle Plugin 0.2.2
+VO-DML Gradle Plugin 0.3.0
 ==========================

-The gradle plugin is intended to replace all the functionality of the previous ant based build, but to use gradle conventions to make the configuration easier, as well as take advantage of the dependency management features and maven repositories.
+The gradle plugin is intended to replace all the functionality of the previous ant-based build, but to use gradle conventions to make the configuration easier, as well as take advantage of the dependency management features and maven repositories.

 The general idea is that all that should be necessary to set up a new project is